hirok2005/physicsim/README.md

 A physics engine built by a first year uni student and friends for his COMP1101 assignment

+**Note: The project is quiet messy and will be cleaned up soon, or you can help with a pull request :)**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>